-So in the 2010 season, we tied drums to our abs, put bandanas on our heads, and kicked up invisible dust on stage in a piece called Ansai Drummers.
+So we tied drums to our abs, put bandanas on our heads, and kicked up invisible dust on stage in a piece called Ansai drummers.

 What I learned from this dance?
 Being a farmer is not easy.

-Choreography by: Yungchia Chen, 2009 tour, Chinese Drum: Octagonal hand-drums
+Choreography by: Yungchia Chen, Chinese Drum: Octagonal hand-drums

 When Mother Nature bestows a bountiful harvest, farmers in Shandong Province grab their most affordable instrument and celebrate by dancing the Guzi Yangge.

-During one performance not far into our 2009 tour, in the middle of a “Grizzly Bear Shaking Fur” on stage in Atlanta, I couldn’t help but notice a certain African-American member of the audience sitting in the fourth row.
+During one performance in the middle of a “Grizzly Bear Shaking Fur” on stage in Atlanta, I couldn’t help but notice a certain African-American member of the audience sitting in the fourth row.
 She was bouncing up and down in her seat and shaking her head with us.
-She was grooving to the music like it was RnB—can you imagine?
+She was grooving to the music like it was RnB — can you imagine?

 What a sight!
 I almost forgot my next move.